HLR/HetSaul/saul-examples/src/main/scala/edu/illinois/cs/cogcomp/saulexamples/nlp/EdisonFeatures/README.md

 # Edison
-## usage of external feature extraction library in Sual
+## usage of external feature extraction library in Saul
 // TODO